neams-th-coe/cardinal/doc/content/tutorials/index.md

 This page provides several tutorials that cover all major use cases of Cardinal.
-By design, Cardinal treats its NekRS and OpenMC wrappings similar to native MOOSE applications - NekRS and OpenMC can be combined with other MOOSE applications to provide multiphysics feedback either together or individually.
+By design, Cardinal treats its NekRS and OpenMC wrappings similar to native MOOSE applications - NekRS and OpenMC can be combined with *any* other MOOSE application to provide multiphysics feedback either together or individually.
 In addition, NekRS and OpenMC can be run as standalone applications using Cardinal, if you would like to leverage Cardinal's postprocessing and/or Exodus mesh projection features.